 Example 1: Small Bathroom (3 sqm)

-- Energy consumption: Assuming a typical power output of 150 watts per square meter, a 3 sqm bathroom would require 450 watts (0.45 kW).
+- Energy consumption: Assuming a typical power output of 150 watts per square metre, a 3 sqm bathroom would require 450 watts (0.45 kW).

 Example 2: Large Living Room (15 sqm)